Hypotonia

 Dijon, FR

-Laurence Faivre practices in Dijon, France.
+Laurence Faivre practices practicing medicine in Dijon, France.
 Mr. Faivre is rated as an Elite expert by MediFind in the treatment of Hypotonia.
-His top areas of expertise are Cohen Syndrome, Achalasia Microcephaly Syndrome, Microcephaly, Hypotonia, and Orchiectomy.
+He is also highly rated in 119 other conditions, according to our data.
+His clinical expertise encompasses Cohen Syndrome, Achalasia Microcephaly Syndrome, Microcephaly, Hypotonia, and Orchiectomy.

 Elite in Hypotonia